 Cloud or on-Premise Intranet?

-It is imperative to decide the type of intranet platform that is best suited for your company whether that would be in-house or in the “cloud.”
+It is imperative to decide the type of intranet software that is best suited for your company whether that would be in-house or in the “cloud.”
 80% of the Fortune 500 is on the Microsoft Cloud (Microsoft), and one of the main reasons for that is Microsoft’s 99.99% guarantee for uptime and security.
 The Cloud can significantly reduce operating expenses by partially or completely outsourcing the IT department, and it allows for access to data anytime, anywhere from any device.

 Many legacy intranets are on-premise solutions because that used to be the only option.
 Cloud isn’t necessarily right for everyone at this time – some people still listen to vinyl records after all!
 There might be internal politics or legacy investments that are influencing the use of on-premise technology.
 Try to remove all but the functional factors from the decision-making process – you want the best intranet, not the one that saves management face, or allows IT to maintain headcount and have organizational influence for example.

 Have a clear idea of your intranet budget and its structure